IntersectMBO/lsm-tree/doc/final-report/final-report.md

 * Running the benchmark in the pipelined mode involves thread synchronisation.

 * For the pipelined mode, we turn off merge batching.
-Merge batching makes some update operations take much longer than others, but overall it improves performance in the serial mode.
-In the pipelining mode, however, it causes an imbalance across the workloads of the different cores, which severely hampers the speedup gained from parallelism.
+Merge batching improves performance in the serial mode.
+In the pipelining mode, however, it causes an imbalance across the workloads of the different cores and so we turn it off.
+  One can consider merge batching as a single-threaded optimisation.
+The pipelined mode on one core doesn't get the benefit of that optimisation

 Running the pipelined version on two cores instead of one takes us over the stretch target of 100 k operations per second on several of the benchmark